mariyahendriksen/ecir23-object-centric-vs-scene-centric-CMR/README.md

         flickr30k/*.jpg
 ```

-1. Evaluate model wrt to the dataset type.
-The evaluation can be done in two ways
+1. Evaluate each model on each of the five datasets.

 ```bash
 # CLIP evaluation